 "At first I think my close family and friends thought I was crazy, they’ve seen me struggle to climb the stairs some days."

-Her advice to anyone thinking of taking up Swim22 next year would be “at first I think my close family and friends thought I was crazy, they’ve seen me struggle to climb the stairs some days.
-I’d say to anyone – try swimming, it’s low impact and excellent exercise.
+My advice to anyone thinking of taking up Swim22 would be try swimming, it’s low impact and excellent exercise.
+At first I think my close family and friends thought I was crazy, they’ve seen me struggle to climb the stairs some days.
 It doesn’t matter what you look like in your cozzy, don’t let it put you off.”

-cruel and heart-breaking diabetes can be, trying to stop the assumption that diabetes isn’t dangerous “general comments heard over the years where diabetes isn’t seen as a big deal by those who don’t have it.”
-Linda has the support of her family behind her and her daughter Jodie is also taking part in the challenge.
-Linda’s daughters Katherine and Jodie are shown left to right.
+cruel and heart-breaking diabetes can be.
+I want to stop the assumption that diabetes isn’t dangerous.
+General comments heard over the years have been that diabetes isn’t seen as a big deal by those who don’t have it.
+I have the support of my family behind me and my daughter Jodie is also taking part in the challenge.

 27 years on and I can honestly say we’ll never get over it.
 As a family we’re indestructible, we have each other and that’s enough but diabetes is a life sentence for a family.
 You live your life in fear.
 Will my girls be okay?
 Will my grandchildren?
 When I hear someone has been diagnosed I feel sick for them.
 This is why Swim22 is so important to me.